Wileama/WIT_FA18_ELEC-2850-01_RCP_Final/README.md

 # WIT_FA18_ELEC-2850-01_RCP_Final

+HA HA J/K it will be none of this.
+A simple platformer at best.
+We can use pre-existing vector graphics, and the don't yet have sufficient graphical resolution to make this work.
+Read for ideas if you want though.

 Final project for WIT FA18 ELEC-2850 using the DEO media computer.
 The project is a variant on asteroids, using the ten switches to turn sub-systems, like weapons, shields, and life support on & off.

 The Three push buttons are used to rotate the players ship left and right.
 In addition to thrusting the ship in the direction it is pointing